MangriMen/MangriMen/README.md

 </div>

 ### About me
-- 🌱 I’m currently learning **React, Go**
+- 🌱 Currently learning React and Go
-- 🌍 I can communicate in English
+- 🌍 Can communicate in English

 ---